 - Center for Writing and Tutoring Resources

 The Commuter Lounge is located on the lower level of the Mund College Center for commuting students to study, eat, and relax.
 The lounge has snack and drink vending machines, gaming systems, and a microwave, refrigerator, and television.
 Information related to academic and social events is posted on bulletin boards in the lounge.

 A mail bin is located at the information desk for campus mail and U.S. mail.
 All mail is distributed daily.
 We encourage suggestions and feedback from all College members.

-Packages: Student UPS and FedEx packages are delivered to the Mail Room on the Lower level of Humanities.
+Packages: Student UPS and FedEx packages are delivered to the mail room on the lower level of Administration Building/Humanities Center.
 Students will be notified by email if they have a package.

 - Any promotional materials posted on campus must be sponsored by recognized student organizations or College departments.
 The sponsoring group must be identified on posted materials.
 The Student Activities Office can make exceptions.

 - All non-LVC related promotional materials posted in Mund must be approved by the student activities office.